Why Your Mobile App Needs Testing

 Bad UX Leads to Bad Reviews

 Did we mention that users are picky and impatient?
-They are also pretty lazy, so another thing that can drive them nuts is perplexing UI that leads to bad user experience.
+They are also pretty lazy, so another thing that can drive them nuts is perplexing UI that leads to the bad user experience.
 Strive for usability.
 Every action in your app has to be intuitive.
 If a user needs to figure out ways to perform basic actions, I have bad news for you.
-The tricky thing here is that you, being the developer or the product owner, might think the app is pretty intuitive and basically usable, but only testing can really show you if your app provides decent user experience.
+The tricky thing here is that you, being the developer or the product owner, might think the app is pretty intuitive and basically usable, but only testing can really show you if your app provides the decent user experience.
 Mind that what’s intuitive for you personally (because you know how the app should work) might be obscure or confusing for the user.

 Having considered all the statements above, we strongly advise you to test your app, test it extensively, thoroughly and often.
 To do that properly, you need to have an experienced team of quality assurance engineers who know all the peculiarities of testing native, hybrid and web mobile apps on various platforms and numerous devices.
 If you don’t – not a problem.
 Just contact Skelia, and our skilled mobile QAs will gladly help you with that.
 Either way, remember: not testing your mobile app can be the biggest bug of your business.